bovle/poker_dev_env/README.md

 ### `main.py`
 This file will be run when the green run button is pressed.

-In this file you can change which bots wil play in the turnament by adding/removing bots from the bots list.
+In this file you can change which bots will play in the tournament by adding/removing bots from the bots list.

 There are 2 ways to test your bot:
-- `run_tabl(bots)` runs 1 single turnament to the end, and outputs details to the console.
+- `run_tabl(bots)` runs 1 single tournament to the end, and outputs details to the console.
 This can be used for debugging and general development.
-- `run_benchmark(bots, n)` runs n tournaments and outputs wincount for each bot.
+- `run_benchmark(bots, n)` runs n tournaments and outputs win count for each bot.
 This is used for getting an indication of the overall strength of the bots compared to each other.

 ### `my_bot_dev.py` and `my_bot_master.py`
 these files are where you will write you own bot.